-Digital Magazine Marketing: 7 Ways to Promote your Digital Magazine
+Digital Magazine Marketing: 8 Ways to Promote your Digital Magazine Website

-Missed opportunities can lead to slumping digital magazine circulation
+Missed opportunities in digital magazine marketing can lead to slumping digital magazine circulation

 If you’re making plans for your own digital publication, it behooves you to also plan how to make money from it with strategic digital magazine marketing.

-After all, buying a list and mailing a big direct mail package, in hopes of getting a bunch of people to subscribe as we all did in the old print days, is rather like trying to sell 21st-century tablets themselves at an old-fashioned general store where hardware, ladies’ hats and pickles all shared the same space, and the proprietor fetched everything on your list, then wrapped up your purchases in brown paper and twine.
+After all, buying a list and mailing a big direct mail package, in hopes of getting a bunch of people to subscribe as they did in the old print days, is like trying to sell 21st-century tablets at an old-fashioned general store where hardware, ladies’ hats and pickles all shared the same space, and the proprietor fetched everything on your list, then wrapped up your purchases in brown paper and twine.

-But when it comes to digital magazine marketing, you have many more options than you did with print.
-Some of these ideas may seem obvious, but I suspect there are at least a few you might not have thought of before.
+When it comes to digital magazine marketing, you have many more options than you did with print.
+Some of these ideas may seem obvious, but maybe there are a few you might not have thought of before.

 1. Digital Magazine Marketing With Your Website

 Naturally, you already have a website where you drive traffic via organic search, convert visitors to email subscribers and sell your numerous products, right?
-Don’t forget to sell your digital magazine app and web magazine there, too – believe it or not, I’ve stumbled across quite a few otherwise savvy publishers whose digital magazine is mentioned nowhere on their site!
+Don’t forget to sell your digital magazine there, too – believe it or not, we’ve stumbled across many publishers who make it nearly impossible to figure out how to subscribe to their digital edition, and focus entirely on their print edition.
+Why are they hiding it?
+We’d love to know.

 2. Digital Magazine Marketing with Email Ads